Ignacio “Iggy” Fernandez, BCBA

 “We aren’t just a group of people showing up to a job,” Iggy says.
 “Helping these kids excel is a daily team effort.”

-Outside of FOCUS, Iggy says he spends a lot of time at the beach, in downtown Fort Myers, enjoying FGCU athletics, visiting family and active involvement volunteering with youth programs at his church.
+Outside of FOCUS, Iggy spends a lot of time at the beach, in downtown Fort Myers, enjoying FGCU athletics, visiting family and being actively involved volunteering for youth programs at his church.
+He and his wife live in South Fort Myers with their foster daughter and are expecting their first child.